grr69/originatr/unofficial-grindr-api-documentation.md

 - Email address
 - Password
 - Birthday (for age verification, and presumably also better ad targeting)
-- Whether the user would like to receive emails from Grindr's marketing department
+- Whether the user would like to receive emails from Grindr™'s marketing department

 Issue a POST request to `https://grindr.mobi/v3/users` with this payload: